 Sue: She was completely wasted.

-The Vervoids attempt to access the lounge but Janet keeps them at bay.
+The Vervoids try to enter the passenger lounge but Janet manages to keep them at bay.

-Sue: They’d better give her a raise after this.
+Sue: They had better give her a raise after this.

-Travers plunges the ship into darkness and the emergency lighting bathes everything in a red glow.
+Travers plunges the Hyperion into darkness and the emergency lighting bathes the ship in an eerie red glow.

-Sue: This isn’t helping.
-It’s making them look ruder.
+Sue: This isn’t exactly helping.
+It only makes the Vervoids look ruder.

-The Doctor defeats the Vervoids with vionesium, a substance which accelerates their life cycle.
-The Vervoids wither and die.
+The Doctor defeats the Vervoids with vionesium, a substance that accelerates their life cycle.

-Sue: He does have a nasty habit of killing things.
+Sue: He does have this nasty habit of killing things.
 He should turn over a new leaf.
 New leaf.
-Do you get it?
+Do you get it, Neil?

-The Doctor and Mel bid Travers and Janet farewell, the only two crew members left alive, which should make for an interesting journey home.
+The Doctor and Mel bid farewell to Travers and Janet, the only two crew members left alive, which should make for an interesting journey home.

-Sue: Mel’s a bit too confident.
-A bit cocky.
-That could be annoying.
+Sue: Mel’s a bit too confident if you ask me.
+She’s a little bit cocky.
+That could be annoying after a while.